Zgpp/PhysicalComputing/midterm/readme.md

 ##Next Steps

 I would like to incorporate sound to this project.
 More specifically, I would like the box to respond back to the user.
 Whether it's telling the user "ask a question", or responding "no" or "yes".
-Instead of having the user read instructions, the magic box could come across like a fortune teller.
+Instead of having the user read instructions, the magic box could be like a fortune teller to the user.
 I think this could enhance the experience more.